+Biblical Studies 12 credits

+NT 501 New Testament Foundation

-Biblical Studies 6 OT 501 Old Testament Foundations NT 501 New Testament Foundations
+OT 501 Old Testament Foundations

-Note: Students with previous academic study in either OT or NT may take an advanced substitute course in the place of either OT 501 or NT 501.
-Students with previous academic study in both OT and NT may take one advanced substitute course in either OT or NT and take the NT/OT 700 Advanced Hermeneutics course.
-Theological Studies 6 TH 501 Introduction to Christian Faith Note: Students with prior academic study in theology may take TH 601 Theology in Context.
+Students with prior academic study in either NT or OT may take an

+advanced course in the place of

+either NT 501 or OT 501.
+Students with prior academic study in both NT

+and OT may take one advanced

+course in either NT or OT and take NT/OT 700 Advanced Hermeneutics.

+3 credits in New Testament

+3 credits in Old Testament

+Theological Studies 6 credits

+TH 501 Introduction to Christian Faith

+Students with prior academic study in Theology may take any senior level

+Theology course

 TH 711 Christianity and Culture

+Practical Theology Studies 12 credits

+ED 501 Teaching and Learning

+ED 503 Leadership and Leadership Formation

+PR 601 Interpreting Scripture for Preaching and Teaching

-Practical Theology 3 PT 501 Personal Formation and Development
+PT 501 Personal Formation and Development